June 13, 2017, Tuesday, Day 64

 After he’d done what he could we started calling marinas and ended up at Canyon Club Marina, which was recommended by other marinas as the one in the area that would be able to help us.
 They are very busy but found time to get the alarm stopped, and later to reinstall the sensor.
 We would prefer to replace the sensor since this isn’t this first time this has happened, but at least Dirk knows how to stop it if we get another false alarm.

-All this investigation and fixing took until about 2pm, so we went off to Cape May again since it was too late to start out boating and saw sites we had missed yesterday.
+All this investigation and fixing took until about 2pm, so we left the boat and went off to Cape May again since it was too late to start out boating.
+It was nice to see more of the town.
 We are back at the boat, still in the marina, and plan to start traveling up New Jersey tomorrow.